Getting Started with Escape¶

 Glossary¶

-The Inventory is the result of Escape's Discovery feature.
-The Inventory includes all identified and classified application assets (e.g., APIs, SPAs) within a specified scope, typically defined by a Domain or set of domains.
+The ASM is the result of Escape's Discovery feature.
+The ASM includes all identified and classified Assets (e.g., Hosts, APIs, SPAs) within a specified scope, typically defined by a DNS or set of domains.

 DAST¶